lm209/Nobara-Steamdeck-install-for-ROG-Ally/README.md

 Select the SSD to install ChimeraOS

-Select the "Advanced User Installation" and Install the "Unstable Build
+Select the "Advanced User Installation" and Install the "Unstable Build Alternitivly if you have Chimera already installed downlaod the auto update file here and run it to get latest build.

 Dont worry your buttons wont work at this stage. use the touch screen to go into Power then switch to desktop.
 The screen will look tiny, go to settings at the top and then Display change scaling to 200%